Sylvia Coleridge: Career

 Coleridge made a guest appearance in the Doctor Who serial The Seeds of Doom (1976).
 Tom Baker mentioned on the "Special Edition" DVD commentary for The Robots of Death that he had been so taken with Coleridge's eccentric performance in the serial that he had later suggested her as the new Doctor Who companion to producer Graham Williams.

 Death

-She died in London and was interred in the East London Cemetery.
+Coleridge died on 31 May 1986, in London.